 Class B RVs (Camper Vans) — Best Overall Fuel Efficiency

-Class B RVs are widely considered the RV with the best gas mileage.
-Built on van platforms, they are lighter, more aerodynamic, and easier to drive than larger RVs.
-Most average 13–22 MPG, depending on engine type and driving conditions.
+Class B RVs are widely seen as the RV with the best gas mileage (Go RVing).
+Built on van platforms, they are lighter, more streamlined, and easier to drive than larger RVs.
+Most get about 13–22 MPG, based on engine type and driving conditions.

-These vans balance efficiency with livability, making them ideal for long road trips, weekend escapes, and extended travel.
+These vans balance fuel use with everyday comfort, making them ideal for long road trips, weekend getaways, and longer travel.

 Top Fuel-Efficient Class B Models